 |connective spectrum||connective spectrum object|

-The notion goes back to
+The concept goes back to

 C. Balteanu, Z. Fiedorowicz, R. Schwanzl and R. Vogt, Iterated Monoidal Categories, Advances in Mathematics (2003).